Configuring Bot Advanced Settings

 Special Flows & Predefined Responses

 The Bot Designer allows you to define specific responses triggered by special events during a conversation.
-You can edit predefined responses or set flows to be automatically triggered when certain events occur.
-To configure special flows and predefined responses:

 For more information about special flows, see Special Flows.